Visit Marrakesh: The Good, the Bad, and the Ugly

 Walking the streets of the medina you’ll experience the magic of Morocco.
 Visit Marrakesh to discover souks, palaces and drink lots of mint tea #VisitMarrakesh #Marrakesh #Morocco #TravelExperience #BeautifulDestinations #Wanderlust #TravelPhotography #Backpacking

-Did you like what you read?
-A lovely way to show your appreciation is by buying me a coffee 🙂
+Enjoyed what you read?
+A lovely way to show appreciation is by buying me a coffee.

-18 thoughts on “Visit Marrakesh: the good, the bad, and the ugly”
+29 thoughts on “Visit Marrakesh: The Good, the Bad, and the Ugly”

 1. It was a pleasure to visit Morocco and to write an honest guide about it.
 I’m looking forward to going back to explore some more!